skylarkwireless/sklk-hw/Iris-EXT-04-BRK/README.md

 The directory structure is as follows:

-      altium/                  - Altium Designer 20.0.11 Project
+     altium/                  - Altium Designer 20.0.11 project and libraries

      doc/                     - Circuit schematics and related documentation

      images/                  - 3D Renders and photos of the finished design

 ## License